d-dof/survey_in_m2/survey_in_m2.md

 <a name="chandrasekaran2020"> </a>[3] Varun Chandrasekaran, Kamalika Chaudhuri, Irene Giacomelli, Somesh Jha, and Songbai Yan.
 Exploring connections between active learning and model extraction.
 In *29th {USENIX} Security Symposium ({USENIX} Security 20)*, page : prepublication, 2020.

 <a name="papernot2016"> </a>[4] Nicolas Papernot, Patrick McDaniel, Arunesh Sinha, and Michael Wellman.
-SoK: Towards  the  science  of  security  and  privacy  in  machine  learning. *arXiv preprint arXiv:1611.03814*, 2016.
+Towards  the  science  of  security  and  privacy  in  machine  learning. *arXiv preprint arXiv:1611.03814*, 2016.

 <a name="jagielski2020"> </a>[5] Matthew  Jagielski,  Nicholas  Carlini,  David  Berthelot,  Alex  Kurakin,  and Nicolas Papernot.
 High accuracy and high fidelity extraction of neural networks. *arXiv preprint arXiv:1909.01838*, 2020.